anishka07/anishka07/README.md

 # Your Average Machine Learning Dev

-**Software engineering can be hectic, with constant debugging, tight deadlines, and evolving technologies.
-It's important to take breaks and enjoy some humor to stay sane.**
+**I know you're wrestling with merge conflicts like a neural network trying to find its optimal weights, but remember to take a break and enjoy some humor.**

 ### So, enjoy this random meme:
 <img src='https://memer-new.vercel.app/' style="height: 400px;"/>